HorningGit/Rayquaza_Resources/tools/admin/git.md

 # :apple: _Source Control Management (SCM)_ :apple:

 ### :orange: General SCM Information
 Source control (or version control) is the process of managing changes to a codebaase.
 SCM systems provide a real-time log of code development.
-Here are the benefits of a Source Control Management systems
+Here are the benefits of a Source Control Management systems:
+- Tracking Code Changes
+- View Revision History
+- Revert to Previous Commits
+- And Many More!

 ___
 <!--Test-->
 ### Test